Pediatric Subglottic Stenosis

 Symptoms of subglottic stenosis include recurrent croup, shortness of breath, exercise intolerance and cough.

-How is subglottic stenosis diagnosed?
+How is subglottic stenosis diagnosed in children?

-The diagnosis of subglottic stenosis usually requires “direct laryngoscopy and bronchoscopy” where the airway is examined in the operating room under general anesthesia
+The diagnosis of subglottic stenosis usually requires “direct laryngoscopy and bronchoscopy” where the airway is examined in the operating room under general anesthesia.

-How is subglottic stenosis treated?
+How is subglottic stenosis treated in children?

 Depending on the severity of symptoms and the type of narrowing, treatment includes observation, balloon dilation, laser excision and sometimes open surgical airway reconstruction.